christian-vorhemus/autcar/docs/4_AutCar_General.md

 # Overview of AutCar

-This tutorial gives an overview of the AutCar library and some detailed information about the training process and useful methods.
+This tutorial gives some hands-on experience with the AutCar library more information about the training process and useful methods.
 As a prerequisites, make sure that your car is [assembled](https://github.com/christian-vorhemus/autcar/blob/master/docs/1_Hardware_Assembly.md), the [software is installed](https://github.com/christian-vorhemus/autcar/blob/master/docs/2_Software_Setup.md) and you have an open SSH connection to your car.

 ## The library

-The AutCar library consists of indepependent modules depicted in the image below:
+The AutCar library consists of independent modules depicted in the image below:

 <img src="../images/autcar_stack.jpg" width="700">